 Creeping Charlie (Glechoma hederacea).

 Creeping Charlie is also known as Ground Ivy.
-It is a perennial aggressive weed that flowers in early spring and summer, and very difficult to control once it gets a foothold.
+It is a perennial aggressive weed that flowers in early Spring and Summer, and very difficult to control once it gets a foothold.

 After you finish reading this, you will be able to: